One of my followers asked about how to build muscle fast at home using nothing but a barbell, adjustable dumbbells, plates, and a bench.

 As for finding the correct weights, you should just add weight until you find a weight that’s pretty easy for 8 reps for the first two weeks.

-For muscle mass, it’s important to find exercises that stress your musculature in the way that they’re designed.
+For gaining muscle, it’s important to find exercises that stress your musculature in the way that they’re designed.

 The barbell bench doesn’t allow you to train the chest in the way it’s meant to function very well.

-But with dumbbells, you can get a huge stretch at the bottom, and your hands can come in at the top.
+But with converging machine presses and cables, you can get a huge stretch at the bottom, and your hands can come in at the top.

 That’s why it’s recommended for building muscle over a barbell.
 It trains the pecs through adduction, which is their primary function.

-You can load more with a barbell, but if you want to train as efficiently as possible for muscle mass, dumbbells, cables, and machines are actually king.
+You can load more with a barbell, but if you want to train as efficiently as possible for more muscle – cables and machines are actually king.

 Hopefully, this helped some of you figure out what you need to do to build the most muscle possible as a skinny bastard.